Zainab al-Ghazali

 Zaynab al-Ghazali (زينب الغزالي; 2 January 1917 – 3 August 2005) was an Egyptian Muslim activist.
-She was the founder of the Muslim Women's Association (Jamaa'at al-Sayyidaat al-Muslimaat).
+She was the founder of the Muslim Women's Association (Jamaa'at al-Sayyidaat al-Muslimaat, also known as the Muslim Ladies' Society).

+The historian Eugene Rogan has called her "the pioneer of the Islamist women's movement" and also said she was "one of [Sayyid] Qutb's most influential disciples."

 Biography

 Early life

+Al-Ghazali was born in Mit Ghamr, a town in the Dakahlia Governorate in Egypt.
 Her father was educated at al-Azhar University, an independent religious teacher and cotton merchant.
 He encouraged her to become an Islamic leader citing the example of Nusayba bint Ka'b al-Muzaniyya, a woman who fought alongside Prophet Muhammad in the Battle of Uhud.
+She studied with Al-Azhar scholars.

-For a short time during her teens, she joined the Egyptian Feminist Union only to conclude that "Islam gave women rights in the family granted by no other society.
+For a short time during her teens, she joined the Egyptian Feminist Union only to conclude that "Islam gave women rights in the family granted by no other society."
 At the age of eighteen, she founded the Jama'at al-Sayyidat al-Muslimat (Muslim Women's Association), which she claimed had a membership of three million throughout the country by the time it was dissolved by government order in 1964.

 Allegiance to Hassan al-Banna

 Hassan al-Banna, the founder of the Muslim Brotherhood, invited al-Ghazali to merge her organisation with his, an invitation she refused as she wished to retain autonomy.
 However, she did eventually take an oath of personal loyalty to al-Banna.
-(Mahmood 2005: 68) The fact that her organisation was not formally affiliated with the Muslim Brotherhood was to prove useful after the Ikhwan was banned, as for a time al-Ghazali was able to continue to distribute their literature and host their meetings in her home.
+Even though her organisation did not formally affiliate with the Muslim Brotherhood, al-Ghazali went on to play a significant role in the Brotherhood's attempted revival in 1964, after it was forcibly disbanded by President Gamal Abdel Nasser in 1954.

 Theory

+Eugene Rogan writes that al-Ghazali "devoted herself to the vanguard role envisaged by Qutb's manifesto—preparing Egyptian society to embrace Islamic law."
+This included "Islamic training of our youth, elders, women and children," among other activities.
+"In the long run, [her and her peers'] aim was nothing less than the overthrow of the Free Officers' regime and its replacement with a true Islamic state."

 Zeinab al-Ghazali promulgated a feminism that was inherently Islamic.
-She believed in a "notion of habituated learning through practical knowledge" of Islam and the Qu'ran, and felt that women's liberation, economic rights, political rights, etc. could be achieved through a more intimate understanding of Islam. al-Ghazali also believed that a woman's primary responsibility was within the home, but that she should also have the opportunity to participate in political life if she so chose. al-Ghazali's Patriarchal Islamist stance allowed her to publicly disagree with several issues that "put her at odds with male Islamist leaders".
+She believed in a "notion of habituated learning through practical knowledge" of Islam and the Qu'ran, and she felt that women's liberation, economic rights, and political rights could be achieved through a more intimate understanding of Islam. al-Ghazali also believed that a woman's primary responsibility was within the home, but that she should also have the opportunity to participate in political life if she so chose. al-Ghazali's Patriarchal Islamist stance allowed her to publicly disagree with several issues that "put her at odds with male Islamist leaders".